Comité féminin

-The Comité féminin, or in its full name, the Comité féminin contre la loi Berry-Millerand, les bagnes militaires et toutes les iniquités sociales (Women's committee against the Berry-Millerand law, military prisons and all social iniquities), was a French anarcha-feminist, anarcho-communist, anticolonial, antimilitarist, and anarcho-syndicalist organization founded on 31 August 1912 by anarchist activists from the Parisian seamstresses' union, such as Henriette Tilly, Jane Morand, and Thérèse Taugourdeau.
+The Comité féminin, or in its full name, the Comité féminin contre la loi Berry-Millerand, les bagnes militaires et toutes les iniquités sociales (Women's committee against the Berry-Millerand law, military penal colonies and all social iniquities), was a French anarcha-feminist, anarcho-communist, anticolonial, antimilitarist, and anarcho-syndicalist organization founded on 31 August 1912 by anarchist activists from the Parisian seamstresses' union, such as Henriette Tilly, Jane Morand, and Thérèse Taugourdeau.

 Fighting against the deportation of prisoners to the colonies and for women's and female workers' rights, the organization quickly became the most significant of its kind in Paris.
 More broadly, it served as a platform for disseminating feminist ideas within French society and, more specifically, among anarchist circles in France.
 In this capacity, several activists from the Comité féminin influenced and participated in the anarchist cooperative Le Cinéma du Peuple, pushing it toward the production of Les Misères de l'Aiguille, likely the first feminist film in history.